mathcodes/contentfordevelopers/docs-style-guide.md

-# About this guide 👋
+# Welcome to our style guide! 👋

-Welcome to our style guide!
-We created this guide for the contributors to ensure that the content in our repository is communicated effectively and inclusively.
-This guide is divided into four sections:
+Check out the table of contents below to learn how to contribute to CD's docs:
+- [Purpose of this style]
+- [Target Audience]
+- [Documentation Principles]
 - 🌎 [Inclusive Language](inclusive-language)
 - 📝 [Grammar & Punctuation](grammar-and-punctuation)
 - 🤔 [Clarity](clarity)